N3b3x/hf-pcal95555-driver/docs/api_reference.md

         // pin 4 changed state
     }
 };
-gpio.setInterruptCallback(handler);
+gpio.SetInterruptCallback(handler);
-gpio.enableInputLatch(4, true);
+gpio.EnableInputLatch(4, true);
 ```

-`enableInputLatch` latches a pin's logic level when an interrupt occurs so the
+`EnableInputLatch` latches a pin's logic level when an interrupt occurs so the
-callback can safely read the latched value later via `getInterruptStatus()`.
+callback can safely read the latched value later via `GetInterruptStatus()`.

 For further detail consult the inline comments in [`pcal95555.hpp`](../inc/pcal95555.hpp).